 The paid subscription is the way for Skillshare to cover their running costs, avoid ads (there are none in any of the courses) and support the teachers who offer their time and effort by creating and teaching new courses.

 -Skillshare is much more informal, social, and detail-focussed than most other online learning platforms, which makes it a great complementary choice for those wishing to truly acquire a new skill set.
 By taking more academic and even formally accredited courses from the likes of Coursera, and then building upon that foundation by drilling down to explore the detailed skills with talented practitioners on Skillshare.

 -If you’re looking to learn new bits and tricks in your existing field, Skillshare is also a useful tool: there is hardly any other place where you can get real advice from industry experts and collaborate with your peers in a more user-friendly and fun environment.

 -For learners who looking to have one-on-one contact with an instructor or teacher, who are wishing to be tested and quizzed on a regular basis, or who are hoping for a "typical classroom structure" Skillshare is not the appropriate option.

 -This company also doesn't offer any proof of completing a course to be used in the Furthermore, contacting the company itself can be a bit frustrating as they only communicate via email.

 -Lastly, not all instructors are certified teaching professionals.
 Class videos can be taught by nearly anyone (this is not to discount the level of learning possible) and are not generated through Skillshare's internal company.

-Gangadhar Kulkarni is a Internet Marketing Professional having extensive experience in SEO & SMO.
+Gangadhar Kulkarni, owner of web development company is a Internet Marketing Professional having extensive experience in SEO & SMO.
 He is also founder of seogdk, a digital marketing blog where he shares information about SEO, SMO, SEM, blogging & web technologies by way of articles.